momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 ## Packed Game Assets

-The pakfile lump commonly contains licensed assets from Valve assets, which we [cannot include](/guide/map_submission/map_submission/#source-assets).
+The pakfile lump often contains licensed Valve assets, which we [cannot include](/guide/map_submission/map_submission/#source-assets).

-Lumper contains a hash-based manifest file of all these assets, so removing them is very straightforward, just run the **Remove Game Assets** job.
+Lumper contains a hash-based manifest file of all these assets, so removing them is very straightforward.
+You just need to run the **Remove Game Assets** job.

 ![Remove Game Assets](/images/map_porting/lumper_remove_assets.png)